-When comparing the average % of attendance who purchased merchandise from 2019 to this year, we do see a noticeable increase in purchase behavior.
+When comparing the average % of attendance who purchased merchandise from 2019 to this year we see a noticeable change in purchasing behavior.

-We then broke it down by genre to see if this is across the board or if different genres are showing more fan interest in merchandise than others, we see a similar story.
+We then broke it down by genre to see if this is across the board or if different genres are showing more fan interest in merchandise than others.
+We saw an increase across the board.